Psychology Internship: Core Clinical Training Experiences

 The main goal of the psychology internship program is to prepare interns in the theories and techniques of assessment, intervention, and consultation necessary for an entry-level professional psychology position.
 The predominant approach to training is that of an apprenticeship in which the training faculty models clinical skills, professional attitudes, and ethical standards.

 The program offers two clinical internship training tracks: Adult and Child.
-While all interns specialize with either adult or child populations, they rotate through other areas, as they are expected to develop skills in assessment, consultation, and intervention along the developmental continuum.
+While all interns focus on either adult or child populations, they rotate through other areas to develop skills in assessment, consultation, and intervention across the continuum of care (e.g., inpatient to outpatient).

-Adult interns schedule regular intakes and psychological evaluation for bariatric weight loss surgery and adult ADHD screenings in the Adult Therapy Clinic, where they also follow patients for therapy.
-They complete brief psychological evaluations of adults as part of the Adult Assessment Clinic and provide psychological consultation to medical services one afternoon per week.
-In addition, they are expected to complete the APS, PHP, and the Adult Inpatient rotations.
-The CAPS rotation is optional.
+Adult interns schedule regular intakes and psychological evaluations for bariatric weight loss surgery, and adult ADHD screenings in the Adult Therapy Clinic, where they also follow patients for therapy.
+They complete brief psychological evaluations of adults as part of the Adult Assessment Clinic and provide psychological consultation to medical services at least one afternoon per week.
+In addition, they are expected to complete the Acute Psychiatric Services (APS), Partial Hospital Program (PHP), and the Adult Inpatient rotations.
+The Child/Adolescent Psychiatry Service (CAPS), Primary Care Behavioral Health (PCBH) and Neuropsychology rotations are optional.

-The Child Adolescent Psychiatry Service (CAPS) is the home base for the Child interns, who conduct intakes and assessments with children, adolescents, and families on an outpatient basis the entire year.
-They also follow therapy patients on the CAPS and see patients in the Adult Therapy Clinic one half day per week.
+The Child/Adolescent Psychiatry Service (CAPS) is the home base for the Child interns, who conduct intakes and assessments with children, adolescents, and families on an outpatient basis the entire year.
+They also follow therapy patients through CAPS.
 In addition, they provide consultation to pediatric inpatients on the pediatric and other medical services.
 They are expected to complete the APS rotation.
-The Partial Hospitalization Program (PHP), Adult Inpatient, and Adult Assessment Clinic rotations are optional.
+Child Interns also engage in a half day a week of work in the Adult Therapy Clinic or in PCBH.
+The PHP, Adult Inpatient, Neuropsychology, and Adult Assessment Clinic rotations are optional.

 Adult Assessment Clinic

 There are two main focuses of this clinic.
-First, staff psychiatrists from the inpatient service frequently request psychological evaluations to aid in diagnostic formulation, treatment planning, and short-term therapy.
-Second, physicians from elsewhere in the medical center can request psychological consultations.
+First, physicians and providers from medical inpatient units in the hospital can request psychological consultations.
 These often focus on issues such as coping after trauma, behavior management, and pain management.
-Psychology interns routinely have opportunities to provide consultative services to patients on the Orthopedic, Surgery, Neurosurgery, and Burn units.
+Psychology interns routinely have opportunities to provide consultative services to patients on the Orthopedic, Surgery, Medicine, Neurosurgery, and Burn units.
+Second, staff psychiatrists from the inpatient service request psychological evaluations to aid in diagnostic clarification and treatment planning.

 Adult Therapy Clinic

-All interns experience a year-long placement in the Adult Therapy Clinic.
-Adult interns typically schedule 7-17 patients per week, depending on their other clinical activities.
-Child interns usually schedule four patients per week.
+Adult interns experience a year-long placement in the Adult Therapy Clinic.
+Child interns may schedule four patients per week in this clinic.
 Interns are expected to carry their adult therapy cases during their other rotations.
-A variety of psychotherapy orientations are practiced, including cognitive behavioral therapy, acceptance and commitment therapy, and psychodynamic therapies.
-Both long-term and short-term approaches are used, as well.
-Interns are taught to implement specific interventions using a variety of treatment modalities.
-The current patient population includes many individuals with severe and persistent psychopathology, and the challenge to develop effective strategies for change is ever present.
+A variety of psychotherapy orientations are practiced, such as Cognitive Behavioral Therapy, Acceptance and Commitment Therapy, and Psychodynamic Therapy.
+Both long-term and short-term approaches are used.
+Interns are taught to implement specific interventions using a variety of evidence-based treatment modalities.
+The current patient population includes many individuals with serious and persistent psychopathology, and the challenge to develop effective strategies for change is ever present.

 Adult Group Therapy

 Several opportunities for group therapy experience are available.
-Adult Interns co-lead a group during their Partial Hospital Program (PHP) rotation and take part in groups during their Inpatient rotation.
-Interns also can co-lead outpatient groups in the Adult Therapy Clinic depending on the interest and availability of staff and patients.
+Adult Interns co-lead groups during their Partial Hospital Program (PHP) rotation and take part in groups during their Inpatient rotation.
+Interns can also co-lead outpatient groups in the Adult Therapy Clinic depending on the interest and availability of staff and patients.
+Current group offering include a DBT skills group, Cognitive Behavioral Social Skills Training groups, a Co-occurring Disorders group, an Interpersonal Process group, and a Mind Body group.

 Child Adolescent Psychiatry Service (CAPS) — Assessment